Here's the surprising true story of how I got to DJ in Tokyo.

 I could only fit in one 40-minute set as I needed to catch a shinkansen that evening to whisk me away from Tokyo to Kobe where'd I'd start the next leg of my 16 day adventure.

 So, that's how I got to DJ in Tokyo.

-For me it was a long time coming – publish and write a music review website for 16 years, have a lot of friends on the music scene in Japan and be brave enough to say yes, even when you know you’re not really up to scratch.
+For me it was a long time coming - publish and write a music review website since 1999, have a lot of friends on the music scene in Japan and be brave enough to say yes, even when you know you're not really up to scratch.